 Arrange a supply and/or clothing swap for parents at your kids’ school, or at your church or some other group you’re affiliated with.
 This is especially convenient for schools that require uniforms, as frequently a kid will wear a uniform for just one year before needing a new one.
 These events not only save you money and give new life to things people aren’t using, they can stimulate deeper connections with your community.
 Preparing for school can be stressful for families, but turning that preparation into an opportunity for socializing can make it a little more fun.

 It’s not just the classroom that feels the hit of budget cuts.
-Extra-curricular activities like sports and music require special equipment for participation, and parents are having to foot the bill for this stuff more and more often too.
+Extracurricular activities like sports and music require special equipment for participation, and parents are having to foot the bill for this stuff more and more.

 When it comes to musical equipment, consider renting instruments from local stores or looking for used items online.
 These tactics can save you a bundle, as some of these items can be quite expensive purchased new.
-Until your child is playing at the professional level in their musicianship, they don’t need a top-of-the-line saxophone.
+Until your child has reach a committed level in their musicianship, they don’t need a high end saxophone.

 Children grow so quickly, their clothes often don’t have a chance to wear out before they no longer fit.
-This works in your favor when shopping for children’s clothes at Goodwill, Salvation Army, Value Village, or whatever your local chain.
+This works in your favor when shopping for children’s clothes at Goodwill, Salvation Army, Value Village, or whatever your local second hand or consignment chain might be.
 Additionally, many local charities and churches in towns all over run their own thrift stores, so shopping at one of them is a great way to give back to your community.

 Thrift store shopping can be fun for the whole family, and can allow your children to get a little more creative in their dressing.
-You can encourage them to cultivate a personal style rather than just wearing that graphic t from Target that every other kid has…and at a significant discount!
+You can help them to cultivate a personal style rather than just wearing that graphic T-shirt from Target that every other kid has—and at a significant discount.

-Back-to-school shopping has come to rival Christmas in terms of family expenses, but with a little thoughtfulness, planning, and ingenuity you can gather all the supplies your family needs to have a great school year without breaking the bank.
+Back-to-school shopping has come to rival Christmas shopping in terms of family expenses.
+But, by learning new back-to-school shopping tips that save money, you can gather all the supplies your family needs to have a great school year without breaking the bank.